Info

 The width of the box.

-Boxes can have fractional widths, as the example below demonstrates.
+Boxes can also have fractional widths, as the example below demonstrates.

 Note: Currently, only boxes and only their widths might be fractionally sized within paragraphs.
 Support for fractionally sized images, shapes, and more might be added in the future.